NoteGio/openrelay/docs/source/topics/design.rst

 * **Language**: JavaScript
 * **Classification**: Internal

-Fill Indexer
+DynamoDB Fill Indexer
-^^^^^^^^^^^^
+^^^^^^^^^^^^^^^^^^^^^

-The fill indexer consumes the messages emitted by the Exchange Monitor and uses them to update the Order Index with the cancelled and filled amounts of each received message.
+The fill indexer consumes the messages emitted by the Exchange Monitor and uses them to update the DyanmoDB Order Index with the cancelled and filled amounts of each received message.
 After updating the record, if the cancelled + filled amounts equal the total taker amount, the record is deleted.

 * **Language**: Python
 * **Classification**: Internal

+PostgreSQL Fill Indexer
+^^^^^^^^^^^^^^^^^^^^^^^

+The fill indexer consumes the messages emitted by the Exchange Monitor and uses them to update the PostgreSQL Order Index with the cancelled and filled amounts of each received message.
+After updating the record, if the cancelled + filled amounts equal the total taker amount, the record is marked as filled, which removes it from most of the search endpoints.

+* **Language**: Go
+* **Classification**: Internal

+Exchange Splitter
+^^^^^^^^^^^^^^^^^

+In order to support multiple networks (Mainnet and the Ropsten testnet), we have deployed multiple instances of most of these services, some to manage mainnet and some to manage testnet.
+The ingest service is shared by both deployments.
+The Exchange splitter picks up orders from the ingest service, and routes them to the appropriate pipeline for verification.
+After verification, both pipelines feed their results back to the same indexer service.

+* **Language**: Go
+* **Classification**: Internal

 Ethereum Nodes
 ..............

-OpenRelay uses Ethereum clients for two different purposes, and uses separate containers for each purpose to help manage the load.

-Monitoring Node
-^^^^^^^^^^^^^^^

-OpenRelay has exactly one monitoring node at any given time.
-At present, the monitoring node is a light geth client.
-Filters can be installed for each event that needs to be processed, and the monitoring node will provide a feed of events.

-Because filters need to be installed on the monitoring node, monitoring nodes cannot be load balanced.
-Load is not a huge concern for monitoring nodes, as the load on the monitoring node is relatively constant, and doesn't scale much with increased relay activity.

-For failover, the monitoring node is fronted with HAProxy, which will fail-over to the Standby Node if the monitoring node becomes unavailable.
-This will cause filters to be dropped, so monitoring services need to be prepared to re-install their filters.

-State Nodes
-^^^^^^^^^^^

-State nodes are used for looking up token balances, allowances, order fill amounts, and order cancellations.
-There can be an arbitrary number of state nodes and they can be load balanced, as each state request is independent.
-The state node is also fronted by HAProxy, and will fall back to the standby node if needed.

-Standby Node
-^^^^^^^^^^^^

-A single standby node is the fallback for both the monitoring node and the standby node.
-Under normal circumstances it should see little internal traffic.
-It exists to handle traffic if the monitoring node or all of the state nodes die, until the monitoring node can be restored.
+At present OpenRelay uses Infura for Ethereum state lookups.
+We are working hard on a solution to bring Ethereum node hosting in-house, but the operational complexities have proven challenging, and we did not want to hold up use of OpenRelay while work through these challenges.